-Want to impress the grocery store cashier with your toddler’s vocabulary?
-Ya, I thought so.
-It’s fun to show off your epic parenting skills once in a while.
-When you teach your toddler to talk, you’re certain to garner a few “WOWS!”
-But the real blessing is in the gift of teaching your child to speak properly!
+When you teach your toddler to talk, you’re sure to garner a few “WOWS!”
+But the real blessing is in the gift of speech and articulation that you are giving your little one.
 By simply following these 15 tips to teach your toddler to talk, you’ll be doing a huge favor for your kiddo!

 Whenever someone asks me how old my youngest child is, I know what’s coming next.
 Strangers ask this question after chatting with him for a minute.
 After I tell his age, the response is always the same, ”Wow, really?
 He talks so well for his age!”
 “Yup.
 He does.”
 I jokingly tell them that his siblings get most of the credit for his vocabulary.
 Although I’m not really kidding.

 Honestly, though, I just love chatting with my little people.
 So knowing how to teach a toddler to talk has always been important to me.
 I start working on vocabulary and speech patterns early with my kids.

 Doing so has produced excellent conversation skills for each one of them.

 The toddler years offer up the best chance to teach your child to talk.
 He is already learning new sounds, lip and tongue movements, and trying to mimic you.
 Using the development that is happening naturally during this time of his life – to his advantage is a smart parenting move.

 One study I read recently stated that almost 8% of U.S. Children have a communication disorder.
 Do you know how communication (speech) disorders are treated?